doudi25/Triton/README.md

 Day 1 :  Triton_Addition_Kernel.ipynb
 summary : perform vector addition with triton kernel
 - skills :
-  - Basics of gpu architecture
+ - Basics of GPU Architecture
-  - How kernel launch in terms of thread blocks and threads
+ - How a Kernel is Launched in Terms of Thread Blocks and Threads
-  - How to assign the mask to correcty write the kernel
+ - How to Assign the Mask to Correctly Write the Kernel
-  - Allocating memory with torch.empty_like()
+ - Allocating Memory with torch.empty_like()
 - references :
   - Triton tutorial website